**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 Some topics to take note of

-For those schools that did ionic equilibria, it is a very difficult topic.
+For those schools that did ionic equilibrium, it is a very difficult topic.
 So revise it and practise a few questions here and there.

 You can also do mind maps for some of the topics you are unsure of.
 Using analogies, similarities, comparison and contrasts can be another method to ensure your learning.